Security proofs for practical QKD: variations, techniques, gaps, and limitations: Families of security proofs

 In the above formula, $\tau_{A^nB^n}$ is a particular mixture of IID states, while the $g_{n,x}$ term is defined by the formula $g_{n,x} = \binom{n+x-1}{x-1}$ (where $x$ is a value that depends on the dimensions of Alice and Bob's subsystems), and affects the final security parameters and key length in the security analysis against coherent attacks.
 More precisely, the above theorem is used to reduce the security of the permutationally invariant state $\bar{\rho}_{A^nB^n}$ to the security of a \textit{purification} of $\tau_{A^nB^n}$, with some costs to the security parameter and key length that depend on $g_{n,x}$. \item Finally, a finite-size security proof is obtained against \emph{all} IID states in the mixture $\tau_{A^nB^n}$.
 A particularly suitable approach for doing so is the division of all states into ``filtered'' and ``unfiltered" states previously described in \cref{subsubsec:filtering}.
 This is then used to prove the security of the purification of $\tau_{A^nB^n}$. \end{enumerate}

 Essentially, the proof can be viewed as ``lifting'' the security proof against IID collective attacks to one against coherent attacks, at the price of some penalties to the key length and security parameter.
+Note that some works use the underlying de Finetti theorem directly as part of a phase error correction based proof; see, for example, Ref.~\cite{matsuura_asymptoticallytight_2025}.
+In contrast, Ref.~\cite{nahar_postselection_2024} derives a reduction to the security analysis of IID collective attacks, which can then be combined with any chosen security proof against IID collective attacks.
+In this work, we use the term postselection technique to refer to the latter approach (coupled with a suitable IID security analysis, which is typically straightforward).

 \begin{remark} Note that in practice, rather than concluding a larger security parameter at the end of the security proof against coherent attacks, one would usually instead fix the desired \emph{final} security parameter $\eps$, and then aim to obtain an IID security proof that achieves a suitably smaller security parameter $\eps'$, such that the final security parameter against coherent attacks is the desired value $\eps$.
 This would usually come at the cost of lower key rates in the IID part of the proof, since it has to achieve a more stringent security parameter. \end{remark}